Bak3rLi/www.linguyen.com/index.md

 # Research Appointment

+Jan 2016 - Aug 2016 | *Research Assistant*
+| School of Literature, Languages and Linguistics, ANU, Canberra, Australia
+| • Assisted Dr. Yuko Kinoshita with data collection and storage to simulate a background population for forensic voice

 June 2016 - Sept 2016 | *Visiting Scholar*
 | ARC Centre of Excellence for the Dynamics of Language, Canberra, Australia
-|• Engaged in discussions and the preliminary processing of speech data in the ARC-funded project *Sydney Speaks: Language variation and change in a diverse society.*
+|+ Engaged in discussions and the preliminary processing of speech data in the ARC-funded project *Sydney Speaks: Language variation and change in a diverse society.*
 Sponsors: Prof. Catherine Travis and Prof. Jane Simpson Jan 2016 - Aug 2016 | *Research Assistant*
 | School of Literature, Languages and Linguistics, ANU, Canberra, Australia